-"And now I want to suy just a few words in regard to politics," said President Smith in conclusion.
-"You reed not be afraid, whether you are a Republican, Democrat or anything else. for I will not say anything that will trouble you.
-"True politics is only another name for the wisset policies of concumunt.
+WHAT IS POLITICS?
+"And now I want to say just a few words in regard to politics," said President Smith in conclusion.
+"You need not be afraid, whether you are a Republican, Democrat or anything else, for I will not say anything that will trouble you.
 "True politics is only another name for the wisest policies of government, whether municipal, county, state or na-tional.
-If you can find the policy that will preserve your rights, liberties, and your home from being eaten up by tax-ation and suandered, that policy is the best all the time.
-"But it is deplorable to see any man get polities on the brain.
-It is a terri-ble disease.
-Some men even seem to put polities above their religion, and they would sooner be eternally lost and see their church destroyed before they would modify their polities.
-They often are talking of something they know nothing about, and they spread dis-sension and trouble. sension and trouble.
+If you can find the policy that will preserve your rights, liberties, and your home from being caten up by tax-ation and suandered, that policy is the best all the time.
+"But it is deplorable to see any man get politics above their religion, and they would sooner be eternally lost and see their church destroyed before they would modify their politics.
+They often are talking of something they know mothing about, and they spread dis-sension and trouble. sension and trouble.

 NEVER TRIED TO TURN ANYONE.
 "I do not propose to let politics strike in on me.
-It is a good thing to keep politics on the surface so you can de-cide what is best to do, and to do what is wight is right.
+It is a good thing to keep politics on the surface so you can de-cide what is best to do, and to do what is visit is right.
 "You can do anything you want, Re-publican, Democract or anything else.
 I never tried to turn anyone.

-'Never lose your head; keep your mind clear.
-"Let us seek God's kingdom and God's righteousness first and last, for it is the greatest thing in all the mond?"
+Thever theo to turn anyone.
+"Never lose your head; keep your mind clear, "Let us seek God's kingdom and God's righteousness first and last, for it is the greatest thing in all the world."